 The study will focus on the Four (4) Performance Indicators in order to compare and analyze the service provided by Uber, GrabCar and Conventional Taxi.

 Figure 1.
-Study Framework and Key Performance Indicators of Transportation Network Companies (TNCs) vs Conventional Taxis known as travel time.
+Study Framework and Key Performance Indicators of Transportation Network Companies (TNCs) vs Conventional Taxis

 Key Performance Indicators (KPIs)